pmndrs/drei/README.md

 Abstraction around threes own [EffectComposer](https://threejs.org/docs/#examples/en/postprocessing/EffectComposer).
 By default it will prepend a render-pass and a gammacorrection-pass.
 Children are cloned, `attach` is given to them automatically.
 You can only use passes or effects in there.

+By default it creates a render target with HalfFloatType, RGBAFormat and gl.outputEncoding.
+You can change all of this to your liking, inspect the types.

 ```jsx
 import { SSAOPass } from "three-stdlib"